sparkbox/mina-circle/README.md

 ### Continuous Deployment

 For successful builds, CircleCI has an optional deployment step which it can run after it builds your artifacts.
+This example will result in CircleCI executing a deploy each time it successfully builds the `master` branch.

     # circle.yml
     deployment: